 Under the new rental laws, rental providers (landlords) must ensure that their rental property meets certain minimum standards.

-When will these minimum standards be determined?
+When will these standards begin to apply?

 What if the rental property doesn’t meet the minimum standards?